Gerry Janeski: Baseball career

 After graduating from La Salle College Preparatory in Pasadena, Janeski signed as a free agent with the Boston Red Sox before the 1965 season, just before implementation of the Major League Baseball draft.
 He spent five years in the Bosox' farm system, rising to Triple-A, where he won 15 games (with 14 complete games) in 1969 as a member of the Louisville Colonels.
 That December, the parent Red Sox acquired left-handed starting pitcher Gary Peters, a former two-time All-Star, from the White Sox in a four-player trade, and later added Janeski to the deal as compensation on March 9, 1970.

 The trade set the stage for Janeski's three-season MLB career.
-He made his debut on April 10, the third game of the White Sox' season, as the starter against the recently relocated Milwaukee Brewers, and was credited with a 5–4 victory, going 71/3 innings and allowing ten hits, but only three runs.
+He made his debut on April 10, the third game of the White Sox's season, as the starter against the recently relocated Milwaukee Brewers, and was credited with a 5–4 victory, going 71/3 innings and allowing ten hits, but only three runs.
 He also recorded seven strikeouts.
 In his next start, five days later, he threw a three-hit, complete game shutout against the Oakland Athletics, improving his won–lost record to 2–0 and lowering his earned run average to 1.65.
 Though he remained in the starting rotation through the season, his performance leveled off and the 1970 White Sox proved to be perhaps the worst team in franchise history, losing a franchise-record 106 games.
 Janeski made 35 starts, pitched 2052/3 innings, and won ten games— all second on the staff to Tommy John.
 He absorbed 17 defeats, with his ERA climbing to 4.77.
-On February 9, 1971, the rebuilding White Sox traded him to the Washington Senators for outfielder Rick Reichardt.
+The rebuilding White Sox traded him to the Washington Senators for Rick Reichardt on 9 February 1971.